Merzasphor/MWSE/docs/source/types/tes3itemData.md

 ### `owner`

-The script associated with the scriptVariables.
+The owner of the associated item.
+An item can have an owner or it can be faction-owned.

 **Returns**: